-Bassoonist Samuel Banks joined the Toronto Symphony Orchestra in September, 2009.
-Previously he was a member of the Indianapolis Symphony Orchestra, a position that he held for five years.
-As an orchestral musician he has performed with the National Repertory Orchestra, the New York String Orchestra Seminar, and as a substitute musician with the Chicago Symphony Orchestra.
-He has performed at the Breckenridge, Blossom, Peninsula, and Ravinia festivals.
+Bassoonist Samuel Banks joined the Toronto Symphony Orchestra in September 2009.
+Before coming to Toronto, he was a member of the Indianapolis Symphony Orchestra for five years.
+He has performed as a guest in the first chair of the Canadian Opera Company and the Atlanta Symphony Orchestra, and as a substitute musician with the Chicago Symphony Orchestra.

-A native of California, Samuel Banks took up the bassoon at the suggestion of his middle school band director, and was immediately captivated by its dark tone and challenging technique.
-He played in local wind ensembles and youth orchestras, and was very lucky to be accepted into the University of California's Young Musicians Program, which he attended during his high school years.
-He then attended Northwestern University, where he studied with Robert Barris.
+Starting on bassoon in middle school in California, he played in local wind ensembles and youth orchestras, and at age 14 was accepted into the University of California's Young Musicians Program, where he studied through high school.
+He attended Northwestern University, where he studied bassoon with Robert Barris.
 After graduation, he performed as a member of the Civic Orchestra of Chicago.

 Away from music, he enjoys cooking, travel, and long-distance running.

 Current as of February 2019

 Give to the TSO